Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

 Section~\ref{sec:theoryMore} proves that kEV Norm satisfies conditions \textbf{(C1)} and \textbf{(C2)}.
-This leads us to the following theorem (see proof ~\sref{sec:theoryMore}): \begin{theorem} Assuming $\Delta^*$ satisfies the condition \textbf{(EV-Sparsity)} and $\lambda_n \geq \mathcal{R}^*(\hat{\Delta} - \Delta^*)$, then the optimal point $\hat{\Delta}$ has the following error bounds: \end{theorem} Then to prove the convergence rate of \methodName, we state the following conditions on the true canonical parameter defining the class of differential GGMs: $\Delta^*=\Omega_d^*-\Omega_c^*$:
+This leads us to the following theorem (see proof ~\sref{sec:theoryMore}): \begin{theorem} Assuming $\Delta^*$ satisfies the condition \textbf{(EV-Sparsity)} and $\lambda_n \geq \mathcal{R}^*(\hat{\Delta} - \Delta^*)$, then the optimal point $\hat{\Delta}$ has the following error bounds: \end{theorem} We state the following conditions on the true canonical parameter under additional knowledge defining the class of differential GGMs: $\Delta^*=\Omega_d^*-\Omega_c^*$:

 \textbf{(C-MinInf$-\Sigma$):} The true $\Omega_c^*$ and $\Omega_d^*$ of \eref{def:diffNet} have bounded induced operator norm i.e., $|||{\Omega_c}^*|||_{\infty} := \sup\limits_{w \ne 0 \in \R^p} \frac{||{\Omega_c}^*w||_{\infty}}{||w||_{\infty}} \le W_{E_{min}}^{c*}\kappa_1 $ and $|||{\Omega_d}^*|||_{\infty} := \sup\limits_{w \ne 0 \in \R^p} \frac{||{\Omega_d}^*w||_{\infty}}{||w||_{\infty}} \le W_{E_{min}}^{d*}\kappa_1$.
 Here, intuitively, $W_{E_{min}}^{c*}$ corresponds to the largest ground truth weight index associated with non zero entries in $\Omega_c^{*}$.
 For set $S_{nz}=\{(i,j) | \Omega_{c_{ij}}^{*} = 0\}$, $W_{E_{S_{nz}}}> W_{E_{min}}^{c*}$.